Roaa-Talat/End-to-End-Real-Time-Data-Pipeline-on-Azure-Netflix-Project/README.md

   - *2-Silver.ipynb*: Data transformation and cleaning in the silver layer.
   - *3-LookupNotebook.ipynb*: Lookup operations for enriching data.
   - *4-Silver.ipynb*: Additional transformations and data filtering.
+  - *5-LookupNotebook.ipynb*: Logic for setting and retrieving task values using Databricks widgets and jobs.
+  - *6-FalseNotebook.ipynb*: Retrieves the task value from the previous task.
   - *8-DataCleaning.ipynb*: Data cleaning and preprocessing for Netflix dataset.
   - *7-DLTNotebook.ipynb*: Delta Live Tables pipeline setup.